ziman/idris-py/README.md

 * expressions in tail positions return directly
 * if-elif sequences optimised
     - not doing comparison if it's clear which branch to take
-    - single-branch trees turned into assertions and flattened
+    - single-branch trees turned into assertions (ignore them with `python -O`) and flattened
 * tail-call optimisation (does not work for mutual recursion)
     - There is a [full TCO branch](https://github.com/ziman/idris-py/tree/trampoline-tco) using trampolines but it consumes more stack frames, thus making non-tail-recursive